-‘Fostering an enduring reading culture in your school can take time, and acquires collegial commitment to drive and sustain change,’ Teacher Librarian at Melba Copland Secondary School in Canberra, Mali Jorm, shares in their first video for Teacher.
+‘Fostering an enduring reading culture in your school can take time, and requires collegial commitment to drive and sustain change,’ Teacher Librarian at Melba Copland Secondary School in Canberra, Mali Jorm, shares in their first video for Teacher.

 In this video, Jorm introduces a targeted program that is embedded at the school, The Three Spheres of Library Skills.
 The program scaffolds students to achieve success in the three core areas of library skills: Readers, Researchers, and Thinkers.